Top 10 Most Popular Beer Brands In Spain | ESM Magazine

 Estrella Galicia is the top-ranked beer brand in Spain, with a consideration score of 37.8%.

-Hailing from the Galicia region in northwest Spain, Estrella Galicia offers a diverse range of beers, including its flagship Estrella Galicia Lager (4.7% Alcohol by Volume), 1906 Reserva Especial (6.5% ABV), and 1906 Black Coupage (7.2% ABV).
+Hailing from the Galician region, in north-west Spain, Estrella Galicia offers a diverse range of beers, including its flagship Estrella Galicia Lager (4.7% alcohol by volume, or ABV), 1906 Reserva Especial (6.5% ABV) and 1906 Black Coupage (7.2% ABV).

 The brand also caters to specific dietary needs with its gluten-free and non-alcoholic variants.